go-arrower/arrower.org/docs/basics/02-testing/index.md

 	t.Parallel()

-	// load multiple additional test fixture files to seed the database pg := tests.PrepareTestDatabase(pgHandler, []string{
+	// load multiple additional test fixture files to seed the database pg := pgHandler.NewTestDatabase([]string{
 		"testdata/fixtures/something-other-user.yaml",
 		"testdata/fixtures/something-other-posts.yaml",
     })

+	_ = pg.PGx() // direct access to the pgx connection pool
 }
 ```

 If you depend on other services for your testing use the `tests.StartDockerContainer` helper to start any service
 inside a docker container.
-Check out the `tests.GetDBConnectionForIntegrationTesting` to see it in action for the testing against a postgres
+Check out the `tests.NewPostgresDockerForIntegrationTesting` to see it in action for the testing against a postgres
 database as shown above.